Dylan-Plut/SpotifyAPIData/README.md

 files is due to the fact that the data we pulled more recently (i.e the data that is no longer acessible through spotify's web api) is being pulled through a by-user ios api, which has not yet closed the song metric endpoints.
-This creative temporary workaround has allowed myself to gather important data at the expense of one additional redundant column (Which will be removed druing the cleaning process anyway.)\
+This creative temporary workaround has allowed myself to gather important data at the expense of one additional redundant column (Which will be removed druing the cleaning process anyway.)

+Probably obvious, but to make this code work yourself you will need to replace the "client secret" and "client id" with your own spotify api key.